jdreaver/rust-os/README.md

     - Idea that might make this easier: all variables could take up 8 byte "slots" (they can't exceed 8 bytes of course).
 Then we just need to statically have slot offsets, which could be done in an enum, but we could codegen all of the getters/setters/inc/dec function in a module somewhere else.
   - Automatic conversion to/from primitive types.
 Allow loading `TaskId` directly instead of needing to use `u32`.
 - Userspace
-  - Kernel stack swapping: ensure storing kernel stack is sound in the face of multiple CPUs.
-What if we store the kernel stack in GS, but while we are in userspace we get rescheduled to a different CPU?
-I think we need to always ensure the top of stack per CPU var is set before returning to userspace.
-Or maybe is needs to be set in scheduler?
+  - Create a kernel task start function called `task_userspace_setup` that accepts a file path and sets up ELF stuff, page table, (anything else?), and calls `jump_to_userspace`
-    - Should we just be using the kernel stack top in the task struct?
-Why does Linux have a separate per CPU var outside of the task struct?
+  - Ensure that _every_ time we go to userspace, especially if we get rescheduled to another CPU, we store the kernel stack in the GS register.
+Do we need to add something to when we exit interrupt handlers, like a `return_to_userspace`?
   - Re-enable interrupts while handling syscalls (or don't? at least be explicit)
     - If we expect interrupts to be disabled, make a comment where we disabled and where we do e.g. `swapgs` or something else that expects interrupts disabled
   - Figure out how to get to userspace for the first time with sysretq instead of iretq